 That’s why these things are incorporated into my Present in the Pain retreats for grieving mothers.

-Almost ten years (and three more children) later, I can look back on the experience and see how the Lord made His presence known during even the most intensely painful and traumatic times.
-I recognize now that he used the experience to strengthen my faith, to draw me into a deeper relationship with Him, to bring healing from the pain of loss and from wounds I didn’t even know I had, and to introduce me to the loving care of the Blessed Mother, a fellow grieving mother herself.
+Almost eleven years (and three more children) later, I can look back on the experience and see how the Lord made His presence known during even the most intensely painful and traumatic times.
+I recognize now that He used the experience to strengthen my faith, to draw me into a deeper relationship with Him, to bring healing from the pain of loss and from wounds I didn’t even know I had, and to introduce me to the loving care of the Blessed Mother, a fellow grieving mother herself.

-I have written about my grief and done artwork for fellow grieving mothers at my other website, Little Winged Ones.
+I have written about my grief and done artwork for fellow grieving mothers for a long time.
 I’ve also written for Still Standing Magazine, Pregnancy After Loss Support, Stillborn and Still Breathing, All That Love Can Do, and contributed to a few books about child loss, including Love and Loss: A Guide to Family Healing After The Loss of Your Baby.

-Grateful to be married to my best friend, I live in rural New Hampshire where I homeschool my children, keep chickens, bake bread, pray for grace, try to find time for knitting and painting, struggle to keep up with laundry, and write from experience about the ways that God works all things together for the good of those who love Him.
+Grateful to be married to my best friend, I live in rural New Hampshire where I homeschool my children, pray for grace, and share from experience about the ways that God works all things together for the good of those who love Him.